 Fostering a Healthy Culture of Inclusion and Tolerance

 In all corners of the world, United Ways are fighting against hate, prejudice and discrimination.
 United Way of Metropolitan Chicago is doing their part to promote acceptance.
-In 2015, they launched United Pride, a lesbian, gay, bisexual, transgender and questioning (LGBTQ) affinity group that supports their LGBTQ community across education, income, health and basic needs.
+A few years ago, they launched United Pride, a lesbian, gay, bisexual, transgender and questioning (LGBTQ) affinity group that supports their LGBTQ community across education, income, health and basic needs.

 Farming for a Community Cause

 In the Minneapolis-St. Paul metro area, one in five families struggle with hunger, leaving access to fresh produce often out of reach.
 To live United against this hunger, Greater Twin Cities United Way joined Loaves and Fishes to launch Farm for All, a unique project aimed at supplying local meal programs with organic produce grown at four community garden and farm sites.